In Pursuit Framework

 Academically-based, rather than agricultural or trade

-Providence’s research has shown that a preventive model can offer the children much more from an education perspective.
-Children, on average, will enter our program by age three, and thus will be able to get all necessary tools (e.g., proper nutrition, stable family, proper medical care) to make an academic model reasonable and suitable.
+Rather than simply training the children in the industry or trade prevalent in the local community, the framework provides children with a classical, liberal arts education.
+In addition to the traditional subjects, they learn both their native language and English.
+Our research has shown that a preventive model can offer the children much more from an education perspective.
+Children, on average, will enter the program by age three, and thus will be able to get all necessary tools (e.g., proper nutrition, stable family, proper medical care) to make our academic model reasonable and suitable.

 Staffed by nationals, not foreigners

 National leadership and staff is absolutely critical to the success of any community.
 All of the workers on site should be from within country and chosen for their skill level as well as their character and desire to serve God.
 Ultimately, it is much more likely that a community and staff will own the project and become self-sustaining if the project is run by peers from their own community and culture.

 Our work strives for long-term, paradigm-shifting changes in lives and societies through orphaned and at-risk children being developed into leaders.
 We seek to do this through comprehensive care that fills not only the children’s material needs, but also their deep social, spiritual, and psychological needs.
 We seek not only to feed, clothe, and shelter them, but to give them hope, community, self-respect, power, and voice in their respective societies.
 We seek to raise them up to be thriving, productive members of their communities who are not dependent on handouts or other aid from outsiders.